Multicluster Control Plane

 Why use Multicluster Control Plane

-1. Some kubernetes environments do not have CSR (e.g., EKS) so that the standard OCM control plane cannot be installed.
+1. Some Kubernetes environments do not have CSR (e.g., EKS) so that the standard OCM control plane cannot be installed.
 The multicluster control plane can be able to install in these environments and expose the OCM control plane API via loadbalancer.

 How to use Multicluster Control Plane